hansklav/MOO/POSIX/README.md

 Later I wanted to add a League Table and for this I made moo.mod, a simplified version that only plays classic UNIX MOO.

 If you like to study the code it’s best to start with moo0.mod, which has the simplest source text.</br>
-I wrote mooC.mod after I had found an original Bell Labs UNIX C&nbsp;source code (moo.c) to figure out what an Oberon version of that would look like.
+I wrote mooC.mod after I had found an original Bell Labs UNIX C&nbsp;source code (moo.c) to figure out what an Oberon version of that would look like; moo.c can be found here: https://www.tuhs.org/cgi-bin/utree.pl?file=SysIII/usr/src/games/moo.c

-I find moo0.mod more readable and understandable than the C&nbsp;source code, also because Oberon can make use of the SET datatype.
+For me moo0.mod is more readable and understandable than the C&nbsp;source code, also because Oberon can make use of the SET datatype.